williamyang98/WordBlitzBot/README.md

 For the time being, ***the only way to stop the program is to CTRL-ALT-DELETE***.

 ## Other languages support
+Use the master branch if you are planning on developing your own dictionary.
 Right now there is only an English dictionary.
 To add your own dictionary, you can use
 ```python3 util/build_dictionary.py <your file>```